Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/output/viewer.rst

 The *Viewer* node is a temporary, in-process viewer.
 Plug it in wherever you would like to see an image or value-map in your node-tree.

-:kbd:`LMB` click on the image to update it, if it wasn't done automatically.
+:kbd:`LMB` click on the image to update it, if it was not done automatically.
 You can use as many of these as you would like.
 It is possible to automatically plug a Viewer node to any other node by pressing :kbd:`Shift-Ctrl-LMB` on it.